Jacob Dible Esquire

 Brief Life History of Jacob

 When Jacob Dible Esquire was born on 28 November 1780, in Harrison City, Penn Township, Westmoreland, Pennsylvania, United States, his father, Johan Jacob DeVilbiss, was 37 and his mother, Anna Maria Teagarden, was 33.
-He married Susanna Allshouse on 19 June 1802, in Municipality of Murrysville, Westmoreland, Pennsylvania, United States.
+He married Susanna Allshouse on 19 June 1802, in Murrysville, Westmoreland, Pennsylvania, United States.
 They were the parents of at least 7 sons and 3 daughters.
 He lived in Franklin Township, Westmoreland, Pennsylvania, United States for about 20 years and Pennsylvania, United States in 1870.
-He died on 9 April 1872, in Municipality of Murrysville, Westmoreland, Pennsylvania, United States, at the age of 91, and was buried in Murrysville Cemetery, Municipality of Murrysville, Westmoreland, Pennsylvania, United States.
+He died on 9 April 1872, in Murrysville, Westmoreland, Pennsylvania, United States, at the age of 91, and was buried in Murrysville Cemetery, Murrysville, Westmoreland, Pennsylvania, United States.

 Photos and Memories (1)